-- 1. The Committee met on a regular basis starting on 25 January 2017 engaging in a cooperative dialogue with those States Parties confronted with allegations of use of antipersonnel mines as well as in internal deliberations. - 2.
-The Committee finalised the drafting of its working methods which consider the decision to take on a case, the preferred order of proceedings, the idea of identifying an indicative set of questions which could be used as openers for new cases, the structure of the reports of the Committee, what to do in case of a conflict of interest, and the Committee's relations with civil society.
-The Committee underlined that the working methods of the Committee will remain flexible enough to alterations as the Committee sees fit. - 3.
-Over the course of 8-10 of February 2017, the Committee met with representatives of South Sudan, Sudan and Ukraine.
-The Committee met on 21 April 2017 with Yemen.
-The Committee was grateful for the engagement of representatives of these States and the information they provided to the Committee.
-The Committee also reached out to the International Campaign to Ban Landmines (ICBL) and Human Rights Watch in order to receive input from civil society with regard to compliance matters.
+- 1. The initial meeting of the Committee in 2018 took place on 25 January 2018 to begin the Committee's work of engaging in a cooperative dialogue with those States Parties confronted with allegations of use of anti-personnel mines as well as in internal deliberations. - 2.
+The Committee updated the drafting of its working methods which consider the decision to take on a case, the preferred order of proceedings, the idea of identifying an indicative set of questions which could be used as openers for new cases, the structure of the reports of the Committee, what to do in case of a conflict of interest, and the Committee's relations with civil society.
+The Committee underlined that the working methods of the Committee will remain flexible enough to make necessary alterations as the Committee sees fit. - 3.
+Taking advantage of the presence of a delegation in Geneva, on 15 February 2018, the Committee met with representatives of Sudan.
+Likewise, the Committee also reached out to the International Campaign to Ban Landmines (ICBL) and Human Rights Watch (HRW) in order to receive input from civil society with regard to compliance matters.
+The Committee was grateful for the engagement of representatives of this State, the ICBL and HRW for the information they provided to the Committee. - 4.
+On 23 April 2018, the Chair of the Committee sent a letter to Yemen, South Sudan, Sudan and Ukraine to encourage the provision of further information to the Committee prior to the 8-9 June intersessional meetings and to encourage their active participation in the meeting.